kchia/ai-work-categorizer/docs/brainstorm/part-2/2_solution_approaches_comparison.md

 ## Executive Summary

-This document presents **4 distinct solution approaches** to solve the sales workflow problem (quantified at $27.9M annual impact in companion document).
+This document presents **4 distinct solution approaches** to solve the sales workflow problem (quantified at **$18-28M annual impact** in companion document, using conservative-to-baseline scenarios).
 Each solution is evaluated across technical complexity, ROI, time-to-market, and alignment with Parable's "Operating System for the Enterprise" vision.

-**Recommendation**: **Solution 3 (Agentic Workflow Orchestrator)** offers the highest ROI (21.7x), strongest alignment with Parable's AI-first vision, and most impressive technical demonstration for the interview—while still offering a de-risked $500k MVP path.
+**Recommendation**: **Solution 3 (Agentic Workflow Orchestrator)** offers strong ROI (12-19x depending on scenario), strongest alignment with Parable's AI-first vision, and most impressive technical demonstration for the interview—while still offering a de-risked $500k MVP path with 25-33x ROI.

 ---